openshift/ci-tools/hack/cloudfront/readme.md

 # Emergencies
-If you believe this mechanism if causing issues with the registry, you can eliminate it as a possibility by deleting the distribution's non-default behavior ([app.ci's behavior](https://us-east-1.console.aws.amazon.com/cloudfront/v3/home?region=us-west-2#/distributions/E2KP8SMSY4XB67/behaviors)).
+If you believe this mechanism is causing issues with the registry, you can eliminate it as a possibility by deleting the distribution's non-default behavior ([app.ci's behavior](https://us-east-1.console.aws.amazon.com/cloudfront/v3/home?region=us-west-2#/distributions/E2KP8SMSY4XB67/behaviors)).
 This will cause CloudFront to handle the requests directly.
 This will increase costs, but should restore functionality to supported OpenShift product behavior.
-Not that all build farms have their own CloudFront distribution configured and share the exact same code in their non-default behavior.
+Note that all AWS build farms have their own CloudFront distribution configured for the registry (`oc get config.imageregistry.operator.openshift.io cluster -o yaml | yq -y '.spec.storage.s3.cloudFront'`) and share the exact same code in their non-default behavior.

 # Background
 The app.ci registry (registry.ci.openshif.org) and the build farm container image registries transfer a huge amount of data.
-For example, Each ephemeral cluster that is created pulls GBs of data from the registry.
+For example, Each ephemeral cluster pulls GBs of data from the registry.

 A default install of OpenShift creates an S3 bucket to store and serve its image registry content.
 In brief, when such a default registry pod receives a request for an image layer, it will compute a [presigned URL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html)